A topic from the subject of Analytical Chemistry in Chemistry.

 • Galvanic cells: Galvanic cells generate electricity by spontaneous electrochemical reactions.
 The anode of a galvanic cell is the electrode at which oxidation occurs, while the cathode is the electrode at which reduction occurs.

 • Electrolytic cells: Electrolytic cells use electricity to drive non-spontaneous electrochemical reactions.
-The anode of an electrolytic cell is the electrode at which reduction occurs, while the cathode is the electrode at which oxidation occurs.
+The anode of an electrolytic cell is the electrode at which oxidation occurs, while the cathode is the electrode at which reduction occurs.
+(Note: This is the opposite of a galvanic cell).

 • Electrodes: Electrodes are the conductors through which electrons flow in an electrochemical cell.
 The anode is the electrode at which oxidation occurs, while the cathode is the electrode at which reduction occurs.